 A diverticulitis diet includes foods that allow your intestines to rest while you have diverticulitis.
 Diverticulitis is a condition that causes small pockets along your intestine called diverticula to become inflamed or infected.
 This is caused by hard bowel movement, food, or bacteria that get stuck in the pockets.

-Foods you can eat while you have diverticulitis:
+Foods that may be recommended while you have diverticulitis:

 - Water and clear juices (such as apple, cranberry, or grape), strained citrus juices or fruit punch